-The sample programs and demos can all be found in the download of the web site version of this book, which is available from its main page at http://math.hws.edu/graphicsbook.
+The sample programs and demos can all be found in the download of the web site version of this book, which is available from the main page of its web site.
 Look for them in the folders named source and demo.
-Note that some Web browsers won't use images from the local file system in canvas and WebGL graphics.
+Note that most Web browsers are not willing to use certain resources from the local file system, such as 3D models and modular JavaScript scripts.
 Those browsers will have errors when they try to run some of the samples locally instead of over the Web.
 This issue affects only some of the examples.
 For those examples, you can use an on-line version of the book.
 Another solution is to run a web server on your own computer and view the textbook through that web server.
-(See the section on "How to run things locally" in the three.js documentation at https://threejs.org/docs for more information about this issue.)
+It might be possible to configure your Web browser to use resources from local files, although it might not be a good idea to browse the Web with that configuration.

-I have taught computer graphics every couple of years or so for almost 35 years.
+I taught computer graphics every couple of years or so over a period of almost 35 years.
 As the field developed, I had to make major changes almost every time I taught the course, but for much of that time, I was able to structure the course primarily around OpenGL 1.1, a graphics API that was in common use for an extended period.
-OpenGL 1.1 supported fundamental graphics concepts in a way that was fairly easy to use.
+OpenGL 1.1 implements fundamental graphics concepts-vertices, normal vectors, coordinate transformations, lighting, and material-in a way that is transparent and fairly easy to use.
+Newer graphics APIs are more flexible and more powerful, but they have a much steeper learning curve.
+I believe that any introductory computer science course benefits from starting with a simpler framework or library, and OpenGL 1.1 serves that purpose well.

 OpenGL is still widely supported, but, for various reasons, the parts of it that were easy to use have been officially dropped from the latest versions (although they are in practice supported on most desktop computers).
-The result is a much more powerful API but one that is much harder to learn.
-In particular, modern OpenGL in its pure form does not make for a good introduction to graphics programming, and it seems likely that some sort of simplified library or framework would be used to get people started in most introductory courses.
+Furthermore, OpenGL is largely being superceded by newer graphics APIs such as Direct3D, Metal, and Vulkan.
+WebGL is based on OpenGL, and it will continue to be widely supported for some time.
+WebGPU is inspired by the newer APIs, and may at some point replace WebGL for new applications.

 My approach in this book is to use a subset of OpenGL 1.1 as the framework for introducing the fundamental concepts of three-dimensional graphics.
-I then go on to cover WebGL-a version of OpenGL that runs in a web browser-as an example of the more modern approach to computer graphics.
+I then go on to cover WebGL, the version of OpenGL that runs in a web browser.
+In the last chapter, I introduce WebGPU.
 While OpenGL makes up the major foundation for the course, the real emphasis is on fundamental concepts such as geometric modeling and transformations; hierarchical modeling and scene graphs; color, lighting, and textures; and animation.
+I continue to believe that OpenGL 1.1 makes a good introduction to this material.